tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-per-operation-grouping/index.md

 </div>

 Notice that the result is still grouped by both `company` and `year`.
-This is sometimes useful if you need to compute additional grouped results (with the exact same grouping columns) in a follow up operation, but often many people follow this [`mutate()`](https://dplyr.tidyverse.org/reference/mutate.html) with an [`ungroup()`](https://dplyr.tidyverse.org/reference/group_by.html).
+This is useful if you need to follow up with additional grouped operations (with the exact same grouping columns), but many people follow this [`mutate()`](https://dplyr.tidyverse.org/reference/mutate.html) with an [`ungroup()`](https://dplyr.tidyverse.org/reference/group_by.html).

-Similarly, if we just wanted the total revenue in a summary table, we would have used [`summarise()`](https://dplyr.tidyverse.org/reference/summarise.html), which peels off 1 layer of grouping by default:
+If we only need the totals, we could also use [`summarise()`](https://dplyr.tidyverse.org/reference/summarise.html), which peels off 1 layer of grouping by default:

 <div class="highlight">